Joe Walsh (Illinois politician): Personal life

-Walsh has been married twice, and has three children and two stepchildren.Skiba, Katherine (December 2, 2014) – "Walsh Says Ex-Aide 'Should Have Kept Her Mouth Quiet' About Obamas".
-Chicago Tribune.
-Retrieved December 5, 2014.
-His second marriage, in 2006, was to Helene Miller, who served as an Illinois state representative from 2018 to 2019.
+Walsh has been married twice, and has three children and two stepchildren.
+His second marriage, in 2006, is to Helene Miller, who served as an Illinois state representative from 2018 to 2019.
+He is Catholic.
 Following Walsh's victory in the 2010 Republican primary, it was reported that a bank had foreclosed on his condo and he had been evicted in October 2009, but that he and his family were living in a rented house in the Chicago North Shore suburb of Winnetka at the time.
 A GOP spokesman said that voters would likely identify with Walsh's financial troubles.
 He was also reportedly facing a lawsuit by a former campaign manager who claimed Walsh owed him $20,000 for services and had federal and state tax liens in the 1980s and 1990s (all paid by 2001).
 Walsh explained that the major portion of the past due taxes were on a college trust fund he received from his grandfather and that neither he nor his family had been aware that the funds were taxable.
 He also explained that his more recent financial struggles have made him more attuned to the difficulties faced by the average constituent.